June-24/Anti-Cathepsin-Prediction/readme.md

 8. [Dependencies](#dependencies)

 ## Introduction
 Cathepsins are a family of proteases involved in various physiological processes.
-In this project, we focus on predicting how ligands interact with cathepsins B, S, D, and K, which are crucial for drug development.
+In this research, we focus on predicting how ligands interact with cathepsins B, S, D, and K, which are crucial for drug development.
 The goal was to classify ligands based on their IC50 values, which represent the potency of a ligand in inhibiting a particular enzyme.

 ## Dataset
-The dataset used in this project was sourced from:
+The dataset used in this research was sourced from:
 - **BindingDB**: A public repository of measured binding affinities, including IC50 values for protein-ligand interactions.
 - **ChEMBL**: A database of bioactive drug-like molecules with annotated biological activity.